Six Steps to Certification

 The IIA's Certified Internal Auditor® (CIA®) certification is the only globally accepted designation for internal auditors.
 It is a three-part exam that remains the standard by which individuals demonstrate their comprehensive competence and professionalism in the internal auditing field.

-The IIA also offers four specialty certifications:
+The IIA also offers:

 Individuals who do not meet the CIA program education and experience eligibility requirements may wish to take one of the specialty certifications, which are one-part exams.

 Step 2: Determine Your Eligibility and Skill Level

 Each of The IIA certification programs has unique and specific education eligibility requirements that a candidate must meet to take the exam.
 In addition, you may want to assess your skill level by taking a practice test using the sample questions on the website.
 Although your score on a practice test will not necessarily indicate what your score would be on a certification exam, a practice test may assess your readiness and lets you know in what areas you need improvement.